 - Vajrayana - main (tantra & sadhana)

-Starting in 2019, courses, retreats and teaching events happening in Rigpa will be labelled according to these categories to make it clearer which part of the path they emphasize.
+Courses, retreats and teaching events happening in Rigpa are labelled according to these categories to make it clearer which part of the path they emphasize.
 This is intended to indicate what is best suited for beginners, what is best suited for more established Buddhist practitioners, what are core Buddhist studies and what is relevant for anyone, and so on.
 This is not intended to be rigid or prescriptive, but to provide a general reference point.
 It is highly recommended that those already following courses and programmes in Rigpa seek out the advice of experienced instructors or peers in order to make the best choices about how to best continue their studies.

 Foundations of the Buddhist Path - Foundations of the Path is not only for beginners, but also for all Buddhist students, wherever they are on the path.
 The two main aims of the Foundations of the Path category of courses and events is to: